YifanMao1998/YifanMao1998.github.io/_pages/about.md

 # 🔥 News
-- *2026.06*:  🎉 One paper **Learning Implicit and Detail-Enhanced Network for Light Field Image Spatial-Angular Super-Resolution** has been newly selected as <span style="color:red; font-style:italic;">ESI Hot Paper</span>.
+- *2026.06*:  🎉 One paper IDNet for LFSASR has been newly selected as <span style="color:red; font-style:italic;">ESI Hot Paper</span>.
 Congratulations to ShiZheng!
 - *2026.03*: &nbsp;🎉 One paper is accepted by **Qomex 2026**.
 Congrats to Zichen!
 - *2026.03*: &nbsp;🎉 One paper is accepted by **Qomex 2026**.
 Congrats to Xinran!
 - *2026.03*: &nbsp;🎉 One paper is accepted by **Qomex 2026**.
 Congrats to Haonan!